AdobeDocs/analytics.en/help/analyze/report-builder/convert-workbooks.md

 To open a legacy workbook, you can:

 * Open a scheduled legacy workbook from the **[!UICONTROL Schedule]** tab in the [Report Builder hub](report-builder-hub.md).
-This is the preferred method because you get the option to [use the schedule](#schedule-a-converted-legacy-workbook) that might be associated with the legacy workbook.
+This is the preferred method for scheduled legacy workbooks.
+You get the option to use the schedule that is associated with the legacy workbook as soon as you [schedule the converted legacy workbook](#schedule-a-converted-legacy-workbook).

   1. Open Excel and select ![AdobeLogoRedonWhite](/help/assets/icons/AdobeLogoRedOnWhite.svg) **[!UICONTROL Report Builder]** from the Excel ribbon bar.